2015 Wimbledon Championships – Women's doubles

+Martina Hingis and Sania Mirza defeated Ekaterina Makarova and Elena Vesnina in the final, 5–7, 7–6^{(7–4)}, 7–5 to win the women's doubles tennis title at the 2015 Wimbledon Championships.
+It was Mirza's first major women's doubles title, becoming the first Indian to win a women's doubles major; while Hingis won her tenth title in the category, and her first since the 2002 Australian Open.

-Sara Errani and Roberta Vinci were the defending champions, but Errani chose not to participate this year.
+Sara Errani and Roberta Vinci were the reigning champions, but Errani chose not to participate this year.
 Vinci played alongside Karin Knapp, but lost in the third round to Casey Dellacqua and Yaroslava Shvedova.

-Top seeds Martina Hingis and Sania Mirza won the title, defeating Ekaterina Makarova and Elena Vesnina 5–7, 7–6^{(7–4)}, 7–5 in the final.
-Mirza became the first Indian to win a women's doubles major; while Hingis won her 10th title in the category and her first since the 2002 Australian Open.